snoopyur/Automated-Query-App/README.md

 1. cd Automated-Query-App
 2. bash install.sh "If you don't start in the Automated-Query-App directory, you'll get an error."
-3. Now visit the http://localhost:8080 page and paste these queries:
+3. Now visit the http://localhost:8080 page from the guest machine and paste these queries:

 #### You can use these queries for listing ...
 ```sql